 - Slice garlic gloves in with the squash prior to roasting

 - Mix in quartered onions, chunks of sweet potato, or other root vegetables

-- Toss with bacon, parmesan cheese, or caramelized jalapeños after roasting
+- Toss with caramelized onions and chopped fresh cilantro after roasting

 Try our Glazed Butternut Squash, post a picture, and use the hashtag #waxingkararecipes on Instagram.
 We love seeing your photos!